-Advertising revenue for podcasts is expected to surpass $1 billion in 2020.
+Advertising revenue for podcasts is expected to surpass $1.6 billion in 2024.Statista.com

 There’s no lack of ways to make money doing podcasts.
 Various ways include affiliate marketing, sponsorship, ad placements, merchandise, eBooks, online courses, membership, and premium content.